-Greta Thunberg gives Germany permission to keep nuke plants running
+Greta Thunberg urges Germany to keep nuke plants running

 Germany began the process of shutting down its nuclear power industry after Japan’s Fukushima reactor meltdowns in 2011.
 Former Chancellor Angela Merkel promised to phase out all of the country’s 17 reactors by the end of 2022.
 Just three of the units remain in service.

 Berlin lawmakers said last month that they want to use coal-fueled power to get through the winter and keep at least two of the country’s remaining reactors on standby status, available to restart only if there is no other option available to avert blackouts.
-Following the sabotage of Nord Stream 1 and 2 natural gas pipelines, many EU nations including Germany no longer have the option to resume direct purchase of Russian gas, even in case of deep crisis.
+Following the sabotage of the Nord Stream 1 and 2 natural gas pipelines, many EU nations including Germany no longer have the option to resume direct purchase of Russian gas, even in case of deep crisis.